EHCP: Finding a School

 Overview

-The admissions system for children with an Education, Health and Care Plan (EHCP) is different.
-You do not go through the normal admissions process.
+The admissions' system for children with an Education, Health and Care Plan (EHCP) is different.
+You do not go through the normal admission process.

-As part of the EHCP process, you will be able to express a preference for an educational placement of your choice when you first get the EHCP or when your child moves to a different phase of education.
+As part of the EHCP process, you will be able to express a preference for an educational placement of your choice.
+This will happen when you first get the EHCP or when your child moves to a different phase of education.
 You can also ask for a change of placement at an annual review.
-You should discuss your educational placement preference with your Assessment and Planning Officer (APO).
+You should discuss your preference with your Assessment and Planning Officer (APO).

-In line with the SEND Code of Practice 2015, we will endeavour to secure a place in your preferred educational placement unless one or more of the following applies:
+In line with the SEND Code of Practice, we will endeavour to secure a place in your preferred educational placement.
+This may not be possible if one or more of the following apply:

 - The school or institution is not suitable for the age, ability, aptitude or SEN of the child or young person